GentlePuppet/Gentles_Tampermonkey_Userscripts/Amazon Darkmode/README.md

 # Gentle's Darkmode Amazon UserScript

 ## Description:
 This is a simple Userscript that makes amazon darkmoded.
-It can be a bit buggy here and there but I try to updaate it when needed.
+It can be a bit buggy here and there but I try to update it when needed.
 It works for the most part.

 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/193f69ee-cf16-498b-a16a-e8f8a0739962" />